rossedward-arch/ml-generative-energy-design/docs/methodology.md

 ## 4. Generative Design Workflow

+This section outlines the generative design process, specifically adapted for new-build projects.
+The workflow leverages the design flexibility and standardized data available in new construction, enabling robust optimization and automation of high-performance building layouts.

+- **Algorithm:**
-- **Algorithm:** Genetic Algorithms implemented via the DEAP library (Fortin et al., 2012).
+  - Genetic Algorithms (GAs) implemented via the DEAP library (Fortin et al., 2012).
+  - Rationale: GAs are well-suited for exploring the large, multi-dimensional design space typical of new builds, where form, orientation, and envelope specifications can be freely optimized.

+- **Design Encoding:**
-- **Design Encoding:** Parameters represent building layouts, including room sizes, orientations, and spatial adjacencies (Mitchell, 1998).
+  - Parameters represent building layouts, including room sizes, orientations, spatial adjacencies, and envelope specifications (Mitchell, 1998).
-  - Layouts are parameterized using bounding boxes for spaces, adjacency matrices to enforce connectivity rules, and spline-based controls for envelope geometry adaptation.
+  - Layouts are parameterized using:
+    - **Bounding boxes** for spaces
+    - **Adjacency matrices** to enforce connectivity rules
+    - **Spline-based controls** for flexible envelope geometry adaptation
+  -Rationale: New-build projects allow full control over these parameters, enabling more effective optimization compared to retrofits.

 - **Optimization:**
-  - Multi-objective GA balances trade-offs between energy use, daylight access, and thermal comfort.
+  - Multi-objective GA balances trade-offs between energy use, thermal comfort, and compliance with Passivhaus and Net Zero standards for new construction.
-  - Trade-offs are managed using Pareto front exploration with NSGA-II, allowing a spectrum of optimal design solutions to be visualized and selected.
-  - Fitness functions are weighted to reflect Passivhaus and Net Zero performance criteria.
-  - Constraints ensure constructability, spatial logic, and compliance with user or regulatory requirements (Bendsøe & Sigmund, 2003).
-  - Iterative mutation, crossover, and selection evolve improved design solutions over successive generations.
+  - Rationale: Focusing on new builds ensures that all design variables are within the architect’s control, maximizing the potential for energy and comfort optimization.

+- **Simulation-ML Feedback:**
+  - Each candidate design is evaluated using EnergyPlus or OpenStudio simulations, with results used to train and validate ML models.
+  - ML predictions guide the GA’s selection and mutation of designs, accelerating the search for optimal solutions..
+  - Rationale: New-build data allows for consistent, high-quality simulation and ML feedback, improving the reliability of design recommendations.

+- **Iterative Refinement**
+  - The workflow iteratively refines designs based on simulation and ML feedback, with each cycle improving energy performance and comfort.
+  - Rationale: The iterative process is more effective in new builds, where design changes can be implemented without legacy constraints.

+- **Senario Testing**
+  - Designs are tested against multiple future climate, regulatory, and market scenarios to ensure robustness and adaptability.
+  - Rationale: New-build projects must be resilient to future changes, making scenario testing essentia.

-- **Validation Loop:**
+- **Outcome**
-  - Energy simulation outputs (e.g., EUI, comfort scores) are fed back into the GA loop, refining future generations based on performance metrics (Crawley et al., 2008).
+  - The workflow produces a set of Pareto-optimal new-build designs that balance energy efficiency, comfort, and regulatory compliance.
+  - Rationale: This ensures that the methodology supports architects in making informed, evidence-based decisions for high-performance new construction.

 ---